Planck 2013 results X. Energetic particle effects: characterization, removal, and simulation: Glitch detection and removal

-The origin of slow glitches is not entirely understood at this time.
-Lab tests using alpha particles were unsuccessful at reproducing slow glitches.
-Nevertheless, the similarities with long glitches suggest that both populations have the same physical origin, and that they correspond to some energy injected in the wafer.
-A key feature of the slow glitch is that they only occur in the PSB-a.
-The mechanical mounting of the PSB-a bolometer is different than the PSB-b bolometer and the SWB bolometer.
-Lab tests using heaters and thermometers mounted at different locations near the PSB-a are in progress to attempt to identify any unique thermal feature that could cause a slow glitch.

-One of the bolometers (100-1a) shows another category of glitches which is not detected in any other bolometers.
-Those particular events have a slow response which is similar to the slow tail of short glitches, but do not show a fast decaying part.
-They also have a rising time-constant of $\approx$ 10\,ms. Those events are not accounted in our glitch subtraction method and this induces a small excess in the residual power spectra at frequencies around 0.1\,Hz (see Figure~\ref{fig:spres}, and Section~\ref{methodres} for a discussion of the impact of such events).
-The excess is accounted in the total noise budget for cosmological studies \citep{planck2013-p08}.

-Finally, precursors of slow HCE are events which are only seen in coincidence and associated with slow HCE (see Section~\ref{showers} for a description).
-They are not accounted by the glitch subtraction method but are rare enough such that they do not affect data analysis.
+The shapes of the distributions of slow and long glitches are very similar.
+We see in Fig.~\ref{fig:PopSp} that long glitches are more numerous than slow glitches, but the distributions shown are normalized to the peaks of events.
+After rescaling on the amplitude of the slow tails, which are similar for the two populations, the slow glitch distributions end up much closer to the long glitch distributions.
+The slow glitches are then contributing very significantly to the noise power excess.

+The glitch rates per bolometer are given in Fig.~\ref{rate_survey} for each six-month survey.
+Numbers are derived by integrating differential counts down to the detection threshold.
+Long glitches dominate the counts.
+Variations across bolometers are mainly explained by the differences in the sensitivity to long glitches.
+In particular, channels with lower rates also have more events below the detection threshold.
+As described in~\cite{holmes2008}, bolometers in PSBs were selected from die on the same wafer.
+Also, attempts were made to select die from neighboring locations on that same wafer.
+In 14 of 16 PSBs, the PSB-a and -b are from the same wafer.
+Due to limited yield, for 2 of the 100GHz PSBs, 100-2 and 100-4, PSB-a and PSB-b are from different wafers.
+Nevertheless, as shown in Fig.~\ref{rate_survey} there is no significant difference between the bolometers in these two PSBs compared to difference in bolometers in PSBs where both bolometers are from the same wafer.

-\section{Glitch Detection and Removal}
+\section{Glitch detection and removal}

-A previous version of the method of detection and removal of glitches was described in detail in \cite{DPC_paper}.
-Here, we summarize the method and note the changes that have been implemented.
-We also show evaluation of the efficiency of the method and the impact on the noise power spectrum in the timestream.
+Now that we have described the three glitch families, we focus on the detection and removal method.
+An earlier version was described in \cite{planck2011-1.7}.
+Here, we summarize our approach and note the changes that have been implemented.
+We also demonstrate the efficiency of the method and show the impact on the noise power spectra.